lchristmann/Tracker/README.md

 ## Next Steps

-- sync app data with API when Internet connection there
+- sync app data with API when Internet connection is available (probably use the [Retrofit](https://square.github.io/retrofit/) HTTP client)
-- build the website to track (with authentication)